-The Office of Online Learning is your primary source of support with online quizzes.
+The Office of Digital Learning and Instructional Design Services is your primary source of support with online quizzes using Moodle (eClass).
 We encourage instructors to seek support in the time leading up to their online exam to avoid emergent situations during test time.

 To ensure timely assistance, we also encourage instructors to make any eClass Quiz support requests at least 2 weeks in advance of quiz administration date.

-Here are the forms of support that the Office of Online Learning CAN provide:
+Here are the forms of support that the Office of Digital Learning and Instructional Design Services CAN provide:

-- We can provide quiz creation and configuration support to all instructors
+- We can provide eClass quiz creation and configuration support to all instructors

-- We can ensure a quiz works properly and all settings are correct upon request
+- We can ensure an eClass quiz works properly and all settings are correct upon request

 - We can configure user and group overrides for students requiring this service, if given advanced notice

-- We can provide training for instructors in how best to administer and create exams
+- We can provide training for instructors in how best to administer and create eClass exams

-- We can provide student access/activity logs regarding quizzes upon request
+- We can provide student access/activity logs regarding eClass quizzes upon request

-- We can provide gradebook support with regards to quizzes
+- We can provide eClass gradebook support with regards to eClass quizzes

-Here are the forms of support that the Office of Online Learning CANNOT provide:
+Here are the forms of support that the Office of Digital Learning and Instructional Design Services CANNOT provide: